 Ever since the Individuals with Disabilities Education Act (IDEA) was first passed into law in 1975, the federal government has mandated special education services in America’s public schools.
-A key component of IDEA is the Individualized Education Plan (IEP), a legal document listing modifications to a student’s education.
-An option for some students with IEPs is to take the ACT over multiple days, either one or two sections each day.
+A key component of IDEA is the Individualized Education Plan (IEP).
+This is a legal document listing modifications to a student’s education.
+IEPs are there to help students get the most out of available educational resources.

 Because ACT is very concerned with both test security and not giving any student an unfair advantage, the regulations regarding multi-day testing are extensive.
 The student and his or her school are required to submit documentation regarding the student’s disability and requested accommodations.
-Though the forms are overwhelming at first glance, a student’s special education teacher should already have experience with the process, and be able to assist students and parents.
+Though the forms may seem overwhelming at first glance, a student’s special education teacher will most likely already have experience with the process, and be able to assist students and parents.

 What Is ACT Multi-Day Testing Like?

-Will It Help Me?
+Will Multi-Day ACT Testing Help Me?

 On the other hand, if your IEP recommends multi-day testing, you still have the right to take the ACT with your peers.
-As a third alternative, you can also request 50% more time on the ACT.
+As a third option, you can also request 50% more time on the ACT.
 This accommodation is officially known as National Extended Time.